 Let the light of your sensitivity shine

-The word mad triggers some folks.
+Let the light of your sensitivity shine. — The word mad triggers some folks.
 The above title is a rewrite of the language Carl Jung uses in a quote I am sharing and then writing about.
 I see the word madness as a reappropriation that I can celebrate.
 Like queer.
 I can easily use other words and hence I changed the language in the title.
 I try to read and listen past the words these days.
 We all use different words that carry different connotations from person to person.
 To really hear someone means being able to hear more than just the words.
 Sensitivity and madness is the same in my experience.
-Those who are sensitive can open to that which is considered mad with some ease.
+The sensitive can open to that which is considered mad with some ease.
 When one stops being afraid it becomes easy to communicate with those labeled “mad.”

 Madness remains an important concept in the literature.
 People who study Jung have a very difficult time with the Red Book.
-They often react to the fact that Jung allowed and embraced within himself what is often labeled psychotic in those less resourced.
+The thought that Jung might have been psychotic is triggering.

 My experience has shown that when Madness is embraced and supported it is a rich and healing ground that needs nurturing and tending.
 For now society continue to murder our prophets by drugging and isolation.